 New videos on Tuesdays and Thursdays

-If you’re looking for HTML and CSS tutorials by someone who really loves front-end web development, check out Kevin Powell’s channel.
-He is a “CSS evangelist” and web developer focused on “Helping you learn how to make the web, and make it look good while you're at it.”
-This channel has brief how-to’s as well as longer lessons.
-Kevin’s explanations are clear and easy to follow, and his positive energy is infectious.
+If you’re looking for the top programming tutorials on HTML and CSS by someone who really loves front-end web development, check out Kevin Powell’s channel.
+He's a “CSS evangelist” and web developer focused on “Helping you learn how to make the web, and make it look good while you're at it.”
+This channel has brief how-tos as well as longer lessons.
+Kevin’s explanations are clear and easy to follow, and his positive energy is infectious, so he is often considered the best coding teacher on YouTube.

 Code with Ania Kubów